dysmalpy/dysmalpy/README.rst

 License
 -------

-This project is Copyright (c) MPE/IR-Submm Group and licensed under the terms of the BSD 3-Clause license.
-See the licenses folder for more information.
+This project is Copyright (c) MPE/IR-Submm Group.
+See the licenses folder for license information.